Ryder Cup

-The Ryder Cup was held in odd-numbered years until 1999, but it then moved to even years in 2002 after being cancelled in 2001 due to the 9/11 terrorist attacks.
+In the Ryder Cup, competing professionals receive no prize money.
+The Ryder Cup was held in odd-numbered years until 1999, but it then moved to even years in 2002 after being postponed in 2001 due to the 9/11 terrorist attacks.
 It moved back to odd years again in 2021, after the 2020 event was postponed due to the COVID-19 pandemic.